Gs-Rawat/Cpp-Notes/Notes/1_intro.md

 >**return 0;**

 This is the last statement of our main function body, do you remember that the return type of the main function is of integer type which i told in the int main section. so that's why before ending the main function we must return the integer value and we do that by returning some integer value, and here we are returning the 0 which is indeed an integer.

-**More on 0**
+_**More on 0**_
 0 is the exit code which is widely accepted which tells that your program executed successfully.
-Here we are returning 0 the operating system which invoked our program.
+Here we are returning 0 to the operating system which invoked our program.

 ---
 **PS:** I know there are lot of things which are left to cover for example the **std::** part.
 Don't worry i will cover them in future topic.
-If you find any mistake or typo feel free to leave a message.
+If you find any mistake or typo feel free to correct it.